ecotoneframework/ecotone-dev/quickstart-examples/MultiTenant/README.md

 To run example, execute `php run_example.php` in specific directory.
 Look at logs to see which channels are used and how messages are processed.

+## Command Handler for Multiple Tenants

+[This example](src/CommandHandlerForMultipleTenants) shows how to use Command Handler for Multiple Tenants.

 ## Round Robin with Single Consumer

 [This example](src/RoundRobinWithSingleConsumer) shows how to use Round Robin with Single Consumer.